 CAP COM Federal Credit Union is headquartered in Albany and is the 12th largest credit union in the state of New York.
-It is also the 149th largest credit union in the nation.
-It was established in 1953 and as of June of 2019, it had grown to 335 employees and 132,199 members at 11 locations.
-CAP COM Federal Credit Union has a B+ health rating.
+It is also the 148th largest credit union in the nation.
+It was established in 1953 and as of December of 2019, it had grown to 347 employees and 137,142 members at 11 locations.
+CAP COM Federal Credit Union has an A health rating.

 Membership in Cap Com Federal Credit Union is open to those live, work, worship, or attend school in the New York communities of Albany, Cohoes, Green Island, Mechanicville, Rensselaer, Troy, Schenectady, or Watervliet.
 Employees of over 700 Capital Region Member companies and organization are also eligible, as are students at nearly 80 local schools through the School Banking Program.
 Immediate family and household members of existing Cap Com member may also apply.